Ralph Fitch: Career Travelling

-He then pushed on by sea to Pegu and Burma.
-Here he visited the Rangoon area, ascended the Irrawaddy some distance, acquired a remarkable acquaintance with inland Pegu, and even reached to the Tai of Shan states and the Tai kingdom of Lanna (December 1586 and January 1587).
+He departed Serrepore on the 28th of November 1586, and pushed on by sea and rivers to his destination of Pegu.
+In this area he visited the Rangoon area, ascended the Irrawaddy some distance, acquired a remarkable acquaintance with inland Pegu, leaving a detailed description of the city.
+On his route to Pegu, sailing down the river Ganges, Fitch visited the towns of Cosmin, Medon, and Dela, all described in detail.
+From Dela he went to Cirion, then to Macao, and then arrived in the city of Pegu.
+Fitch then reached the Tai of Shan states and the Tai kingdom of Lanna (December 1586 and January 1587).